jst-build/jst/doc/concepts/service-target-cache.md

 --------------------------------

-To avoid these unnecessary fetches, we have added a new subcommand `just serve` that start a main service that provides the dependencies.
+To avoid these unnecessary fetches, we have added a new subcommand `jst backend serve` that starts the `just serve` service that provides the dependencies.
 This typically happens by looking up a target-level cache entry.
 If the entry, however, is not in cache, this also includes building the respective `export` target using an associated remote-execution endpoint.